+Methodology

-As noted above, the CWG has been established to build upon the results of the work of the ccNSO Study Group on Country and Territory Names.
-In its Final Report, the Study Groupthat could benefit from a
+As noted above, the CWG-UCTN was established to further develop the results of the work of the ccNSO Study Group on Country and Territory Names.
+A notable finding of the Study Group in its Final Report is the complexity of defining “country and territory names”.
+To facilitate its work, the Study Group identified various categories of representations of country and territory names that could be used as top-level domains (TLDs).

+Building upon this existing work, this CWG will explore the potential for the development of a “consistent and uniform definitional framework” in top-level domain policy (across the ccTLD and gTLD namespaces) of the following two high-level categories of use:

+Country codes; and

+Country and territory names.

+For each category, the CWG should consider:

+The scope of the category (in other words, the definition of “country codes” and “country and territory names” such that the names falling within this category are identifiable);

-harmonised coherent framework across the ccTLD and gTLD namespaces to address the issues in these areas: (a) two letter country codes; (b) three letter country codes; (c) country and territory names either in a short and long, or full-length form).For each of these three categories of use, the CWG should consider:The status quo of ICANN policy respecting such use, including any recorded reasons or justifications for such policy;
+The status quo of ICANN policy respecting such use, including any recorded reasons or justifications for such policy;

-Issues arising in relation to developing a consistent policy framework; and
+Issues arising in relation to developing a “consistent and uniform definitional [policy] framework”; and

 Possible framework options, including an analysis of the benefits and burdens of each option.